bitzj2015/EE599-Final-Project/README.md

 * Jiang Zhang:  Implement the basic GAP architecture, including one generator and one adver-sary.
 * Zhongxuan Ruan:  Prepossess AOL dataset and convert word tokens in queries into featurevectors.
 * Mengwei Yang:  Investigate DNN models in GAP architecture.
 * All team members will work on the final presentation, slides, and report.
-And they will contributeequally to this project.
+And they will contribute equally to this project.

 ## Required Environment:
 Pytorch 1.4, Python 3.6+, ...